Rate Limits

-Learn more about how the monday.com GraphQL API implements rate limiting.
+Learn more about the monday.com platform API rate limits, calculating complexity, and timeout policies

 API consumers are subject to different rate limits depending on the token used to make the call.
 You can use two different types of tokens: